 Data Lake Process and Strategy These are ideal for data scientists and analysts who need to perform in-depth analysis .
 They need it for predictive modeling and understanding large datasets in their raw form.

 The process begins with ingesting raw data from various sources.
 These include transactional databases, social media, IoT devices, logs, and more.
-Data ingestion tools like Apache Kafka , Apache NiFi, or custom scripts are used to collect and move data into the data lake.
-Raw data is stored in its native format in a distributed file system, such as Hadoop Distributed File System (HDFS), Amazon S3, or Azure Data Lake Storage (ADLS).
-No upfront schema is required, allowing for flexibility in storing diverse types of data.
-Data analysts, data scientists, and other stakeholders can use various analytics tools and frameworks to explore and analyze the data in the data lake.
-These tools include SQL engines, machine learning libraries, and visualization tools.
-Data Warehouse Process and Strategy Data Warehouses are best suited for business professionals and decision makers.
-They require operational data in a structured system for analytics and easy querying.
+Data ingestion tools such as Apache Kafka, Apache NiFi or custom scripts are employed to receive and transfer data to the data lake.
+The raw data is stored as native form in a distributed file system, i.e., Hadoop Distributed File System (HDFS), Amazon S3 or Azure Data Lake Storage (ADLS).
+It does not have an upfront schema, and is flexible when it comes to storing a variety of data.
+There are numerous data analytics tools and frameworks that will be used by data analysts, data scientists, and other stakeholders to investigate and examine the information in the data lake.
+These tools are SQL engine, machine learning libraries and visualization tools.

 Data is extracted from multiple operational systems , such as CRM, ERP, and financial systems, using ETL (Extract, Transform, Load) processes.
 This involves identifying relevant data sources , extracting data using predefined queries or APIs, and moving it to the data warehouse.Extracted data undergoes transformation and cleansing processes to ensure consistency, integrity, and quality.
 Data is standardized, normalized, and aggregated to make it suitable for analysis and reporting .
 Transformed data is loaded into the data warehouse, typically using batch processing techniques.
 The data is organized into dimensional models, which optimize query performance and facilitate analytical processing.Business users, analysts, and decision-makers query the data warehouse using BI (Business Intelligence) tools , SQL queries, or reporting interfaces.
 They can generate reports, dashboards, and visualizations to gain better insights.
-Maximize Business Success with Data Analytics Partner with Kanerika Today.

 Learn More